All Episodes

 It's from physicians of Craven County, North Carolina and surrounding areas.

-An environmental issue is now, however, threatening the people of our community in New Bern, North Carolina and nearby.
+An environmental issue is now, however, threatening the people of our community in Newburn, North Carolina and nearby.

 As doctors, we feel the need to speak out as advocates of our patients to protect them from the possible health risk, which in this case involves exposure to our coastal waters.

-The pollution in our rivers has caused an overgrowth of several organisms, one known as Fisteria, implicated not only in fish kills, but in mammalian neurologic dysfunction.
+The pollution in our rivers has caused an overgrowth of several organisms, one known as fisteria, implicated not only in fish kills, but mammalian neurologic dysfunction.

-And it goes on to call upon Vice President Al Gore to come in to support the governor.
+And it goes on and it calls upon Vice President Al Gore to come in, to support the governor.

-Alright, now, suppose I lived in the state of Maine, on the coast, and I'm going to just give you a reaction.
+All right, now, suppose I lived in the state of Maine, on the coast, and I'm going to take it, I'm going to just give you a reaction.

 I'm going to say, look, fine, that's North Carolina's problem.